marcode95/telegram-bot/README.md

 **Step 3**<br>
 Run `bundle install` to install the gems from the `Gemfile`.<br>
 **Step 4**<br>
 Download the [Telegram app](https://desktop.telegram.org/), create an account and talk to the [Botfather](https://t.me/botfather).
-Follow the instructions and create a bot, you will then receive an API Token that looks like this: `1347431199:AAH4hPt6PDiJB4swk23Lb4oOzwocjKpba0S4` and the link to your bot.<br>
+Follow the instructions and create a bot, you will then receive an API Token that looks like this: `1347431199:AAH4hPt6PDiJB4swk23Lb4oOzwocjKpba0S4` and the link it your bot in bot.rb line 14.<br>
 **Step 5**<br>
 Run `ruby bin/bot.rb` to start the bot.<br>